 How often should I go to the dentist?

 The standard recommendation is to visit your dentist twice a year for check-ups and cleanings.
 This frequency level works well for most people, although some people with Periodontal (gum) disease or a weakened immune system might need to visit the dentist more frequently for optimal care.
-The same applies for people with genetic predispositions for plaque build-up and/or cavities.
+The same applies to people with genetic predispositions for plaque build-up and/or cavities.

 Also, keep in mind that certain life events, particularly those that cause stress or illness, may cause changes in the mouth or the development of an infection.
 This might make more frequent visits to the dentist necessary.
 At the other extreme, people who have taken great care of their teeth and gums, and have gone years without any problems whatsoever might choose to lengthen the time between visits.
 Ask your dentist or your hygienist what visitation schedule works best for your state of dental health.